 A load-bearing structure and frame structure are two methods of building structural framing.
 Load-bearing structures are popular earlier, but now due to comparative advantages of the frame structure is now become obsolete.

-In this article, we see what is difference between load-bearing structure and frame structure.
+In this article, we see what is the difference between load-bearing structure and frame structure.

 What Is Load Bearing Structure

-- A load-bearing structure is one in which brick masonry wall is the major structural element in the foundation as well as in the building framework.
+A load-bearing structure is one in which a brick masonry wall is the major structural element in the foundation as well as in the building framework.

 All the above load is carried by a wall and also transfer to the ground through the foundation which is also made up of brick masonry.

 What Is Frame Structure

 In frame structure, all above a load of building or structure is taken by beam, column, and foundation.
 Beam s are connected to the column and column connected to the footing foundation.